greenplum-db/PivotalR-archive/README.md

 See [Example](https://github.com/madlib-internal/PivotalR/wiki/Example) to get some flavour of PivotalR.

-See [PivotalR GitHub page](http://madlib-internal.github.io/PivotalR/) for more details.
+See [wiki](https://github.com/madlib-internal/PivotalR/wiki) and [PivotalR GitHub page](http://madlib-internal.github.io/PivotalR/) for more details.

+[wiki](https://github.com/madlib-internal/PivotalR/wiki) has the latest update and more detailed examples.